Csongs-Forks/SimpleValidationChain/README.md

 I thought this library came quite handy on a project I did work on so I thought to share it with anyone with similar need.

-The library is designed to be configured with minimal semantics a validation which can be used in single function or so.
+The library is designed to be configured with minimal semantics which can be used in single function or so.
 User can create chains of validation and hook up different validation engines to it, e.g. Commons Validation.

 The better option would be annotations, but we could not use them so I created this library.